coletdjnz/yt-dlp-get-pot/README.md

 _[what is a PO Token?](https://github.com/yt-dlp/yt-dlp/wiki#po-token-guide)_

-A simple plugin and framework for yt-dlp that allows the YouTube extractor to automatically request PO Tokens from an external source when needed.
+A simple plugin and framework for yt-dlp that allows the YouTube extractor to request PO Tokens from an external source when needed.
 It makes use <sup>(abuse)</sup> of the yt-dlp HTTP Request Handler framework to allow multiple implementations to co-exist.

+For example, one plugin could support fetching PO Tokens for logged-out users, while another supports fetching PO Tokens for logged-in users.

-To use, a user will need both the client-plugin (this repository) and an implementation plugin installed.
+To use, a user will need both the client plugin (this plugin) and one or more provider plugins installed.

 ## Installing

 > Note: this repository only contains the client-side plugin for yt-dlp!
 It does not contain an implementation to retrieve PO tokens.
-You will need to install an implementation plugin in addition to this plugin.
+You will need to install a provider plugin in addition to this plugin.

 Requires yt-dlp `2024.08.XX` or above.